Gluten Free Sugar Cookies

 Beat butter and sugar for 2 to 3 minutes until no clumps of butter remain.
 This is equally as important.
 Clumps of butter will immediately melt in the oven and yield runny cookies.

 Make cookie dough balls uniformly sized.
+This ensures even baking.

 Since these cookies do not spread while baking, press down slightly into a cookie shape before baking.
+Otherwise, they will remain extremely thick.

 These gluten free sugar cookies are soft and gooey when they come out of the oven.
 Allow them to cool on pan for 10 minutes before removing to a wire rack.